 Braking Failures / Rear End Collision Truck Accidents

-Atlanta truck accident lawyer Charles Scholle represents victims injured in braking failure and rear end collision truck accidents.
+Atlanta area truck accident lawyer Charles Scholle leads the team at Scholle Law.
+We represent victims injured in braking failure and rear end collision truck accidents.
 Often victims have been injured quite seriously, or family members have lost their lives, due to the size and weight of these vehicles.
-Sometimes, families are dealing with major medical bills and legal matters that should be handled by an expert.
-As a dedicated injury attorney, Charles Scholle’s law practice is devoted to helping those recovering from serious injury and providing the support needed after a truck collision.
+Often families are dealing with major medical bills and legal matters that should be handled by an expert.
+As dedicated injury attorneys, Scholle Law and the entire legal team at the firm, is devoted to helping those recovering from serious injury and providing the support needed after a truck collision.

 Because braking failures and rear end truck accidents can cause serious and fatal injuries and are dangerous for all on the road, the Federal Motor Carrier Safety Administration has established strict rules and regulations (49 C.F.R. sections 571, 105, 121) on commercial motor carriers.
 These establish what is required for braking systems on large trucks.
 Trucks must be equipped with specific types of braking systems, such as those involved in travel while on the road, in parking the vehicle and in emergencies.
 All braking systems must be in good working order.
 If they aren’t, a braking failure and/or a rear end accident can be the result.
 These are often very serious.